-One behavior that reinforces pain pathways is discussing your pain experience with almost anyone who will listen.
-You are simply placing your attention on pain pathways and reinforcing these circuits.
-Not only are your pain pathways being strengthened but you are spending less attention on enjoyable and creative experiences.
-Another way is endlessly seeking a cure for your pain.
-This is completely understandable, and why wouldn’t you.
+One behavior that reinforces the pain circuits is discussing your pain experience with almost anyone who will listen.
+You are simply placing your attention on the pain and reinforcing these circuits.
+Not only are your pain circuits being strengthened, but you are spending less attention on enjoyable and creative experiences.
+Another way of reinforcing them is endlessly seeking a cure for your pain.
+This is completely understandable, and why wouldn’t you?
 Pain has consumed your life.
 However, your pain is running the show and your focus is on fixing the pain.
 It is critical to move forward and live your life on your terms regardless of the level of your pain.
 It is paradoxical.

 Several research papers have documented that belonging to a fibromyalgia support group or diligently keeping a pain diary is a predictor of a poor prognosis for healing.
 It is felt that the format might encourage interaction in a way that reinforces each other’s suffering.
 (2)

 One metaphor to consider is that of diverting a river into a different channel.
 Although you can’t control your unconscious brain you can direct it in whatever direction you choose.
 Choose to move onward.

 Listen to the Back in Control Radio podcast The Role of the Family in Solving Chronic Pain